kospiotr/kospiotr.github.io/wiki/aws-business-products-and-services.md

 * Management Services
   * AWS Elastic Beanstalk - automate resource management, deploying, scaling services written in JAVA, .Net, PHP, NodeJS, Python Ruby;
   * AWS OpsWorks - DevOps framework for app lifecycle management; allows to model and manage from LB to DBs
-  * AWS CloudFormation - templates to deploy and manage; allows to create a collection of related AWS resources and provision them in an orderly and predictible fashion as a templates
+  * AWS CloudFormation - templates in JSON format to deploy and manage; allows to create a collection of related AWS resources and provision them in an orderly and predictible fashion as a templates
+  * AWS Trusted Advisor - helps further reducing costs by inspecting AWS environment and recommends opportunities or eliminates unused and idle resources, provides guidences in the realtime
+    * recomendations in the categories
+      * cost optimization
+      * performance
+      * security
+      * fault tolerance

 * Mobile Services
   * Amazon Cognito - Amazon Cognito is a simple user identity and data synchronization service that helps you securely manage and synchronize app data for your users across their mobile devices.